kennethlarotyamat/project16/media/text/translationFiles/rds1.md

-A bird flies from tree to tree and greets you, and your face, blushing and as beautiful as the dawn
+A bird flies from tree to tree and greets you, and your face, blushing and as beautiful as the dawn and the superb oaks, tall and robust, they

+tremble as you walk by, it's leaves shake and it's branches rise to give way to the queen.
+My Love!
+It's the sweet spring season.

 *       *       *       *       *